Spike Lee: Early life, family, and education

+David Lee

 David Lee, a younger brother of Spike, is a still photographer, and has done the still photography for all of his older brother's feature films before 2013 with the exception of Get on the Bus and He Got Game.
 Other films he has done still photography for include The Preacher's Wife, The Best Man, Pollock, Made, Eternal Sunshine of the Spotless Mind, and American Gangster, and the television series The Wire.

 Career

-1980–1989: Student films and breakthrough
+1983–1990: Early work and breakthrough

-In 1983, Lee premiered his first independent short film titled, Joe's Bed-Stuy Barbershop: We Cut Heads.
+In 1983, Lee premiered his first independent short film, titled Joe's Bed-Stuy Barbershop: We Cut Heads.
 Lee submitted the film as his master's degree thesis at the Tisch School of the Arts.
 Lee's classmates Ang Lee and Ernest R. Dickerson worked on the film as assistant director and cinematographer, respectively.
 The film was the first student film to be showcased in Lincoln Center's New Directors New Films Festival.
 Lee's father, Bill Lee, composed the score.
 The film won a Student Academy Award.